Karumi/kodein-sample-testing/README.md

     }
 ```

-We are accessing the Application for injecting our activity module before any execution in the activity.

-With those simple steps, We can override our dependencies in those tests where we don't have access to the Constructor, like activities or services.
+With these simple steps, we can override our dependencies in our tests!
+We don't have access to the Activities or Services constructors in order to replace production-code dependencies with test doubles.